-The Flex shaft motor connects to the collet via a flexible shaft, and it is for stationary work on a bench.
+The Flex shaft motor connects to the collet via a flexible shaft for stationary work on a bench.
 That increases precision and requires power.
-Dremel Stylo comes with a well-ventilated motor that does not need a cooling system and lacks the Flex shaft, which is why it heats up quickly.
+Dremel Stylo comes with a well-ventilated engine that does not need a cooling system and lacks the Flex shaft, which is why it heats up quickly.

 Both are compact-sized and have a lightweight design.
 However, the Flex Shaft is so tiny that it comes with a pencil design.